Affective and Conversational Predictors of Re-Engagement in Human-Robot Interactions -- A Student-Centered Study with A Humanoid Social Robot: Method

 Before interacting with the robot, participants completed a pre-interaction questionnaire.
 This questionnaire gathered demographic information, such as age, gender, and prior experience with robots, and assessed participants' initial perceptions of the robot based solely on its appearance and presence.
 These baseline responses served as a reference to measure changes in perception following the interaction.

 Participants were invited to engage in open-ended conversations with the robot, during which they could freely explore topics of interest and ask questions without predetermined constraints.
 Participants retained full autonomy over the interaction, with the ability to conclude their conversation at their discretion.

-After the interaction, participants were asked to complete a post-interaction questionnaire, designed to capture their impressions of the robot.
-This assessment focused on three key areas: overall emotional responses (creepiness, pleasantness, and approachability), conversational qualities (naturalness, human-likeness, and interestingness), and open-ended feedback.
-The open-ended section prompted participants to describe any moments of discomfort, identify instances where the robot felt less natural, and suggest capabilities that could enhance the robot's perceived naturalness or human-likeness.
-By comparing pre- and post-interaction responses, we aimed to measure shifts in participant perceptions resulting from their direct interaction with the robot.
+Experiment completion times ranged from 2 to 18 minutes (M=6.15, SD=3.46).